 Here is a DVD/Media-only search bar for your convenience!

+If a required film for a course is unavailable in Kanopy, please reach out to your course instructor to request access.
 While the McDermott library will make reasonable efforts to acquire materials required for coursework, the library may not honor all requests due to budgetary reasons.
+Many of the films may also be available on course reserves as a physical DVD.

 This streaming video service includes documentaries, independent and foreign films, classics, and instructional films.
 It supports keyword searching as well as browsing by categories like Arts, Business, Education, Foreign Films, Global Studies & Languages, Health, Media & Communications, Movies and TV, Science, and Social Studies.